-The Family Planning Program is designed to prevent unintended pregnancies by offering affordable methods of birth control accompanied by education and counseling.
-In addition, pap smears, breast exams, testing and treatment for sexually transmitted diseases are provided.
+The Family Planning Program is designed to assist families by maintaining reproductive health for both women and men.
+This is accomplished by education and counseling and by offering affordable methods of birth control to prevent unintended pregnancies.
+Reproductive health is insured through the availability of pap tests, breast exams and through testing and treatment for sexually transmitted diseases.
 Depending on the client's needs, they are served by a physician, physician assistant or public health nurse.